 She said a diversified government workforce is more likely to yield better outcomes than a predominantly white one.

-And by now we should all know the dangers of group think where folks who are alike often think alike.
+And by now, we should all know the dangers of groupthink where folks who are alike often think alike.

 By contrast, she said groups comprised of different people tend to question one another's assumptions, draw on divergent perspectives and experiences, and yield better outcomes.

-Uh Danine, I I'm trying to understand this.
+Denine, I'm trying to understand this.

 They've been in power for eight years, so I guess the lack of diversity would be on their shoulders, not anybody else's, right?

-Well, it's really outrageous uh comments coming from Susan Rice and from the Obama administration, Sean, and yeah, uh so many things could be much better, but Obama pre prefers big government and and believes in more in government than in the power of the individual.
+And yeah, so many things could be much better, but Obama prefers big government and believes in more in government than in the power of the individual.

 But really, her message should have been about content of character, not skin color.

-Skin color has nothing to do with a person's skill set, their knowledge or experience.
+Skin color has nothing to do with a person's skill set, their knowledge, or experience.

-The message should have been positive for the stud graduating students to embrace their dreams and their goals and to go forward as good individuals in our country.
+The message should have been positive for the graduating students to embrace their dreams and their goals and to go forward as good individuals in our country.

 That should have been the message.